Samuel Kende: Life and family

-Samuel Kende's second brother was Josef Kende, a prominent figure in the publishing and antiquarian book trade in Vienna.
-His two sisters were Helene Hlavacek and Irma Zeller von Zellhain, a music teacher.
-Of the siblings, only Irma Zeller von Zellhain survived the Holocaust, due apparently to her marriage to a gentile, Guido Zeller von Zellhain, albeit one who was persecuted by the National Socialists for political reasons.
-He was arrested on 13 February 1943.
-The proceedings initiated against him for "preparation for high treason" and "benefiting the enemy" had been temporarily suspended in 1944 due to his inability to stand trial.
+Samuel Kende’s second brother was Josef Kende, a notable figure in Vienna’s publishing and antiquarian book trade.
+His two sisters were Helene Hlavacek and Irma Zeller von Zellhain, who worked as a music teacher.

+Among the siblings, only Irma survived the Holocaust, apparently because of her marriage to the non-Jewish Guido Zeller von Zellhain, although he himself faced persecution by the National Socialists for political reasons.
+He was arrested on 13 February 1943, and legal proceedings against him for “preparation for high treason” and “benefiting the enemy” were temporarily suspended in 1944 because he was deemed unfit to stand trial.
 Guido Zeller von Zellhain died on 4 January 1945 in the General Hospital in Vienna.

 Nazi Anschluss, Aryanisation, Flight

 After Austria was "annexed" to the German Reich in 1938, Jews were prohibited from owning or operating businesses.
 Kende's auction house in Kärntnerstraße and artwork were Aryanized i.e., transferred to non-Jews.
 Initially placed under the temporary administration of Ferdinand Josef Nagler, the S. Kende company was then managed on a "temporary basis" by Blasius Fornach, owner of an antiques and painting shop in Vienna, and then by Arthur Raimund Morghen, according to the files, as the "political leader of the NSDAP".
 From mid-May 1938, a Munich art dealer, Adolf Weinmüller, sought the "Aryanization" of the S. Kende company at the Reichstatthalterei (Austrian provincial government), gaining control on 19 November 1938 "despite protests from Viennese auction houses and art dealers".
 Adolph Weinmüller & Co.
 Wiener Kunstversteigerungshaus (Adolph Weinmüller & Co.
 Vienna Art Auction House) took the place of S. Kende running the auction house until 1944.

 Melanie Kende and her son Herbert were able to emigrate to the United States, in 1939 and 1938, respectively, both later becoming United States citizens.
 In May 1947, Melanie and Herbert Kende submitted an application for restitution of the company to the restitution commission of the Regional Court for Civil Law Matters in Vienna.
 This was granted in 1948.
 The auction house was renamed to “S. Kende” was renamed and lasted until the 1950s.
 However, neither Kende ever returned to Vienna.
 Mother and son founded a successful art dealership in New York ("Kende Galleries"), which they continued to run there after the war.
+Herbert married Helga Weiselthier, sister to Vally Wieselthier, a celebrated artist and ceramicist, former head of ceramics at the Wiener Werkstatte, in 1947 and had one son, Christopher Burgess, born in 1948.